AlexisPidlaoan/neu-library-concept/README.md

-# 📚 NEU Library Visitor Management System
+# 📚 NEU Library Visitor Management System (Personal Project)

 A dedicated digital logbook and analytics platform for **New Era University (NEU)** to monitor, manage, and analyze library usage efficiently.